 Hunting and Trapping History

-Both pursued with dogs as game, and trapped as a fur-bearer, the raccoon is somewhat unique in that it is the only animal in Arizona that can be legally taken with a firearm at night.
-Because of their limited distribution near water, "coons" have never been important fur-bearers, and annual harvests from trapping have rarely exceeded 1,000 pelts.
+Both pursued with dogs as game, and trapped as a fur-bearer, the raccoon is one of only a few species in Arizona that can be legally taken with a firearm at night.
+Because of their limited distribution near water, “coons” have never been important fur-bearers, and annual harvests from trapping have rarely exceeded 1,000 pelts.
 With the decline in trapping activity over the past 10 years, this take has been reduced to only a few dozen raccoons a year.
-Although its nocturnal habits make for few incidental takings, the raccoon's status as a game animal appears more stable.
+Although its nocturnal habits make for few incidental takings, the raccoon’s status as a game animal appears more stable.
 Hunt questionnaire data from general license buyers indicate an annual harvest of another 1,200 animals a year.
 Most of this harvest is undoubtedly by hunters with hounds.